jvns/rbspy-docs/content/installing.md

 ### Download a binary

 Installing rbspy is easy: it's a single static binary.
-There are binaries for Linux and Mac, which are the two supported platforms.
+There are binaries for Linux, Mac, and Windows, which are the three supported platforms.
+It's also possible to build rbspy on FreeBSD.

 1. Download the latest release from [the releases page](https://github.com/rbspy/rbspy/releases)
 2. Unzip + move the rbspy binary to `/usr/local/bin/rbspy`